sonsus/lerobot/README.md

 python -m lerobot.scripts.visualize_dataset \
     --repo-id lerobot/pusht \
     --episode-index 0

+# and then some linking problem
+# env variable to prioritize ffmpeg@7 over latest version.
+# ./viz_dataset.sh # env variable
 ```

 or from a dataset in a local folder with the `root` option and the `--local-files-only` (in the following case the dataset will be searched for in `./my_local_data_dir/lerobot/pusht`)